FidelOdongoTech/sacco-auth-system/README.md

   enableLogging: true // Flip this to 'true' to see detailed Keycloak logs in your browser console!
 }
 ```

-##  Need More Info?
-(Additional Resources)

-Here are some helpful links if you want to dive deeper:

-*   [Keycloak Documentation](https://www.keycloak.org/documentation): The official source for all things Keycloak.
-*   [Angular Documentation](https://angular.io/docs): Your guide to building amazing things with Angular.
-*   [Keycloak Angular Adapter](https://github.com/mauriciovigolo/keycloak-angular): The library that makes Keycloak and Angular play nicely together.
-*   [OAuth 2.0 / OpenID Connect](https://oauth.net/2/): Learn more about the security standards we're using.

-##  Got Questions?
-We're Here to Help!

-If you run into any snags or have questions about this implementation, here's a quick checklist:

-1. Take a peek at the troubleshooting section above – your answer might be there!
-2. Consult the official Keycloak and Angular documentation.
-3. Double-check that your configuration settings match the setup guide.

-## 📄 License

-This project is provided as a helpful starting point for your Sacco Debt Management System.
-It's meant for educational and development purposes.
-Please make sure it aligns with your organization's security policies before deploying it to a live production environment.

----

 **Built for the Sacco Debt Management System**